The value of unstructured data to CXOs

 Let’s focus on text formats first, as this is likely to be the richest source of insight for most organisations.
 Artificial Intelligence (AI) can extract relevant information from unstructured sources.
 However, not all AI is the same.
 The systems best for analysis of written and spoken language employ advanced semantics and linguistic, cognitive technology – they have achieved what is named in the trade as Natural Language Understanding (NLU).

-Many of the other advanced tools are Natural Language Processing (NLP) based on applying statistical methods to test data to understand language pattern.
-The difference between Natural Language Understanding (NLU) and Natural Language Processing (NLP) is important to understand.
+Many of the other advanced tools are Natural Language Processing (NLP) based on applying statistical methods to test data to understand language patterns.
+The difference between Natural Language Understanding and Natural Language Processing is important to understand.

 Human language is ambiguous and complex.
 Words can have different meanings in context, and sarcasm can give a string of words a completely different meaning.
 NLP approaches do not understand the words in context.
 They only analyse patterns of words, not their meaning.